NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 Python, being a higher level language,  has a ton of slick [built in functions](https://docs.python.org/3/library/functions.html) that help increase the productivity of developers.
 One of which we will utilize to learn about numberal systems is the built in called `bin()`.
-This function takes an integer number and converts it into a binary string prefied with "0b".
+This function takes an integer number and converts it into a binary string prefixed with `0b`.
 Let's try it out!

 ```python
 number_list = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]